coenm/AsyncExifTool/README.md

 </div>

 This library is an async wrapper around ExifTool.
 The ExifTool process is started using the `--stay-open` flag.

+This library does NOT include an instance of ExifTool.
+You have to install/compile/unpack ExifTool yourself and point AsyncExifTool to the right location.

 ## What is ExifTool